serine/bdsSyntaxHighlight/supplementary/vimScriptingGuide.md

 ## Other

 - `v:lnum` (lnumber-variable) line number for the indentexpr.
 The `v` prefix means variable predefined by Vim
+- `b:did_indent` buffer-local variable indicates that current buffer already has script-based indenting enabled

 ## Useful links